tenjou/replica-next/README.md

 # Replica 0.1v
 Replica is in early stages for being both JavaScript static analyser and native compiler.
-Any code that is not statically written (no eval, no dynamic code loading) is not supported and will net compilation errors.
+Any code that is not statically written (eval, dynamic code loading) is not supported and will net compilation errors.
 Currently code is compiled to C++ and piggybacks on C++ compiler work.

 # Why
 - Smaller executables and not reliant on WebView packages